crashoverride777/swifty-music/README.md

 # Release notes

+- v4.0.5

+Cleanup

 - v4.0.4

-Updated play method to only fire if not currently paused.
+Updated play method to only fire if not currently paused

 - v4.0.3